-Six shovel tests were excavated during the course of the project (Figure 5-2).
-Every shovel test was excavated to a depth of 60 cmbs.
-The soil in each shovel test was fairly homogenous and ranged from a very dark grayish brown (10YR3/2) to a dark yellowish brown color (10YR4/4; Table 5-1).
+Given the lack findings, the Project Archaeologist was advised to excavate a small number of shovel tests to determine whether cultural materials may be shallowly buried just below the graded surface.
+Four shovel tests were excavated along the graded surface of the road that connected all of the facilities (Figure 5-1).
+The soil in each shovel test ranged from a very dark grayish brown (10YR3/2) to a dark yellowish brown color (10YR4/4; Table 5-1).